 - For secondary storage, the data model is less flexible, such as serialized data structures in markup languages (for example, XML), comma-separated values files, structured query language tables, and so on

 How is PMEM Different?

 The revolutionary aspect of PMEM is that it will be byte-addressable and fast (like primary storage) without sacrificing too many of the benefits of secondary storage like large capacity, persistence, and low cost per byte (see Figure 1).
-3D XPoint™ Memory Technology, jointly developed by Intel and Micron*, makes all this possible, in addition to providing access latencies close to those of DRAM.
+Intel® Optane™ memory technology makes all this possible, in addition to providing access latencies close to those of DRAM.
 PMEM DIMMs will be directly accessible by the CPU, removing intermediate overheads such as the PCIe* bus transfer protocol.
 Although the world will still need secondary storage to cheaply archive massive amounts of data, PMEM is positioned to be the technology that will allow a large number of applications and systems to unify their data models.